magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/oauth-2-support.md

 {% include images-gallery.html imageCollection="step9" preview="false" max-width="100%" %}

 Select the **Basic** type and fill in the fields, if necessary (*described in more detail below in this article in the Basic mapper part*).
-Some configurations are available only in Professional Edition.
+Some configurations are available only in IoT Hub.
 Then, **save the settings**.

 [comment]: <> (![image]&#40;/images/user-guide/oauth-2-support/10-oauth2-google-general-mapper-pe.png&#41;)